evadegano/eva-website/posts/the-two-very-first-things-to-do-as-aspiring-web-programmers.md

 ## Live and breath tech
-Everytime you open your computer, I want you to stumble on tech stuff.
+Everytime you open your computer, when you search something on Google, when you take a break on Youtube, I want you to stumble on tech stuff.

 Some of the ressources you have to use:
 - Product Hunt